-Records of the invasive non-native species (INNS) plant Japanese knotweed, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), were returned by the NBN Atlas within 2km of the scheme.
-The closest growth has been recorded 1.4km southwest.
-No records of injurious weeds, as listed under the Weeds Act 1959, or invasive native perennials, as listed in the Trunk Road Inventory Manual, were noted by the NBN atlas using the same search criteria
+No records of invasive non-native species (INNS) of plants, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA) were found using the same search criteria.

-No INNS or injurious weeds have been recorded on Transport Scotland's Asset Management Performance System (AMPS) within 300m of the scheme.
+Transport Scotland's Asset Management Performance System (AMPS) holds records of rosebay willowherb and common ragwort (Senecio jacobaea) along the A9 verges throughout the scheme extent.